virous360/django-server-termux/README.md

 NOTES :
 does not require root
-does not use a virtual machine inside termux
+does not use a virtual machine inside termux does not require a domain does not require payment

 ## Overall steps

 0. settings up your phone ip as static.
 1. setup your ssh to connect from your laptop for easy copy paste (optional).
 2. Get termux to run on phone boot (optional).
+3. installing django
+4. setting up network permitios
+5. installing local tunnel for outside lan connection

 ## step 0